-Why you need to keep employees informed and updated
+Keeping employees informed and updated

 During your initial efforts to deal with the crisis and the impact on external stakeholders, internal communications can sometimes be forgotten.
 However, with the right approach, effective internal communication can be one of the most effective ways of ensuring that your crisis does not get worse.

-Immediately following a crisis (like the COVID-19 pandemic) is a period that can often be one of confusion caused by 'fake news' and an absence of verifiable information.
-In most instances your organization will be inundated with different questions, but it is important to start by establishing the facts you do know and then share a statement with employees that outlines what you know and explains when you expect to be able to update further.
+Immediately following a crisis (like the COVID-19 pandemic) is a period that can often be one of confusion caused by an absence of verifiable information.
+In most instances, your organization will be inundated with different questions, but it is important to start by establishing the facts you do know and then share a statement with employees that outlines what you know and explains when you expect to be able to update further.
 This will give your employees some peace of mind, and confidence in your organization's ability to manage through the crisis.

 It is important that your employees know where to find the latest information during a time of crisis.
 This may be through your intranet, manager briefings, or perhaps through email and text alerts.
 It doesn’t matter which channel you use, the important thing is that your employees know where to get updates.

-When an unexpected situation occurs people can sometimes forget to follow the normal rules of the organisation.
+When an unexpected situation occurs people can sometimes forget to follow the normal rules of the organization.
 When updating employees on the latest news remember to remind people of your specific operating procedures for crisis management.
-As an example you may wish to remind employees of your social media policies so that employees don’t accidentally comment on issues that they shouldn’t.
+As an example, you may wish to remind employees of your social media policies so that employees don’t accidentally comment on issues that they shouldn’t.

-In the event of a crisis event Important Notices can be used to:
+In the event of a crisis event, important notices can be used to:

 - Inform employees of the crisis.